timescale/docs/promscale/installation/promscale-with-timescale-cloud/docker.md

 ### Installing Promscale using Docker

 1. Run the [Promscale Connector][promscale-docker-image] container on a network named `promscale`.
-Set the port forwards to port `9201` on your local system:
+Set the port forwards to port `9201` on your local system.
+Replace `TS_CLOUD_DB_URI` with the `Service URL` that you made note of when you created the TimescaleDB service:

     ```bash
     docker run --name promscale -d -p 9201:9201 \
     -db.uri=<TS_CLOUD_DB_URI>
     ```

-    Replace `TS_CLOUD_DB_URI` with the `Service URL` that you made note of when you created the TimescaleDB service.

 </procedure>